lume/lume/README.md

 var controller;
 var nodes = [];

-// Add 180 Nodes to the Scene in a SubGraph. for( var i=0; i<180; i++ ){
+// Add 180 Nodes to the Scene and fade them in. for( var i=0; i<180; i++ ){
     nodes.push({
         position: 'absolute',